breadbored/breadbored.github.io/_posts/2026-01-16-butano-series-0.md

 title: Introductions and Overview
 slug: butano-series-0
 date: 2026-01-16
-categories: ["miniproject", "media", "game boy", "gameboy", "gba", "game boy advance", "gamedev", "butano", "game dev"]
+categories: ["media", "game boy", "gameboy", "gba", "game boy advance", "gamedev", "butano", "game dev"]
 align: left
 wider: true
 excerpt: In this chapter, we will introduce the Butano series, outline what we will be building, and provide an overview of the Butano engine.